kgatilin/aihive/docs/arch/README.md

 1. Set up the core infrastructure for development
 2. Begin implementation of the Foundation phase components
 3. Establish a regular architecture review process
-4. Create detailed designs for each component based on this architecture

 ---